lanl-aea/waves/docs/tutorial_01_geometry_waves.rst

 =======================

 6. In the ``source/abaqus`` folder, continue editing the file called ``single_element_geometry.py`` using the contents below which contains the ``get_parser()`` function.
-Note that any missing line numbers should be interpreted as blank lines.
+Note that missing line numbers may be ignored.

 .. admonition:: single_element_geometry.py